wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/get-started-with-powerapps-common-data-service/includes/2-learn-about-entities.md

 Microsoft Dataverse is designed to let you quickly and easily create a data model for your application, based on the tables and the table metadata that you include in your app.

-tables describe the kinds of data that is stored in the Dataverse database.
+Tables describe the kinds of data that is stored in the Dataverse database.
 Each table corresponds to a database table and each column (also known as an attribute) within an table represents a column in that table.

 In Dataverse, metadata (data about data), is a collection of tables. table metadata is what controls the kinds of records you can create and what kind of actions can be performed on them.
 When you use customization tools to create or edit tables, columns, and table relationships, you are editing this metadata.